 *Regulation (EU) 2016/679 by the European Parliament and Council on April 27, 2016 regarding the protection of individuals when processing personal data, the free movement of data, and the repeal of Directive 95/46 / EC (GDPR); Federal Law on the Protection of Natural Persons when Processing Personal Data (DSG), Federal Law Gazette I No. 165/1999, last update Federal Law Gazette I No. 14/2019; Directive (EU) 2016/680 of the European Parliament and Council of April 27, 2016, to protect individuals with regard to the processing personal data by competent authorities for the purpose of preventing, investigating, detecting or prosecuting criminal offenses or executing sentences and the free movement of data and to repeal Council Framework Decision 2008/977 / JHA (the data protection directive for justice and national affairs), implemented in §§ 36-61 DSG.

 The person responsible for data processing under the General Data Protection Regulation (GDPR) on this website is the

-Our website uses SSL or TLS encryption for security reasons as well as to protect the transmission of confidential content you send to us, the site operator.
+Our website uses SSL or TLS encryption for security reasons as well as to protect the transmission of confidential content you send to the JKU, the site operator.
 This means that third parties cannot read data that you submit via this website.
 You will see an encrypted connection in the "https://" address line in your browser and the padlock symbol in the browser line.